SMSpp-Project/tools/README.md

 `out-cfg` is the output configuration file; it must be different from `in_cfg`, and any existing content in the file is deleted.

-Then, an aritrary number of `par-i val-i` pairs is allowed: each `par-i` is checked against the existing parameters in `in-cfg`, and if it is found the value `val-i` is put in `out-cfg` following `par-i`, replacing whatever is there in `in-file`.
+Then, an arbitrary number of `par-i val-i` pairs is allowed: each `par-i` is checked against the existing parameters in `in-cfg`, and if it is found the value `val-i` is put in `out-cfg` following `par-i`, replacing whatever is there in `in-file`.
 Anything that does not contain any of the `par-i` is